zirkelc/serverless-exports-plugin/README.md

 - [ ] Support for different export formats (json, toml, yaml)
 - [ ] Support for a JavaScript handler function to process the exports
 - [ ] Collect function-level environment variables and merge with global environment variables
+- [ ] Support for include/exclude patterns for variables and outputs

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.